cran/ClimaRep/README.md

 ## Overview

-The `ClimaRep` package offers tools to analyze the **Climate Representativeness** of defined areas, assessing current conditions and evaluating how they are projected to change under future climate change scenarios.
+The `ClimaRep` package offers tools to analyze the climate representativeness of defined areas, assessing current conditions and evaluating how they are projected to change under future climate change scenarios.
 Using spatial data, including climate raster layers, the input area polygons, and a polygon of the study area, the package quantifies this representativeness and analyzes its transformation.

 Key features include:
 * Filtering raster climate variables to reduce multicollinearity (`vif_filter`).
 * Estimating current climate representativeness (`mh_rep`).
 * Estimating changes in climate representativeness under future climate projections (`mh_rep_ch`).
-* Estimating climate representativeness overlay (`mh_overlay`).
+* Estimating climate representativeness overlay (`rep_overlay`).

 ## Installation